Softwarearum/Softwarearum/src/content/blog/scispark.md

 ### How to Connect

-Please email us for inquiries or further information _ian@fiatluxlabs.co_
+Please email us for inquiries or further information _ian@nocta.ai_

 Note: While we have been approached on multiple occasions for funding, we currently have no interest in external investments.
 Should this change, we will notify interested parties.